influxdata/docs-v2/content/influxdb/v2.4/write-data/replication/replicate-data.md

 the incoming data of select buckets to one or more buckets on a remote InfluxDB OSS, InfluxDB Cloud, or InfluxDB Enterprise instance.

-The following guide demonstrates how to replicate data from InfluxDB OSS to InfluxDB Cloud and can also be used to replicate data to the following instances:
+Replicate data from InfluxDB OSS to InfluxDB Cloud, InfluxDB OSS, or InfluxDB Enterprise.
-- InfluxDB OSS to InfluxDB OSS
-- InfluxDB OSS to InfluxDB Enterprise

 ## Configure a replication stream